boonebgorges/buddypress-group-email-subscription/readme.txt

 7. Admin Settings

 == Changelog ==

+= 2.9.2 =
+Fixed some syntax errors that may have caused problems with digest formatting

 = 2.9.1 =
 Fixed bug that may have caused scripts and styles not to be loaded on BP 1.2.x Fixed some PHP notices